Thyroid eye disease and Orbital Decompression

 Is the disease permanent?

 The disease rarely remains permanently active and will eventually burn out.
-The damage caused during the active phase can be permanent and the main aim of treatment is to try to prevent permanent damage and to offer treatment options in the burnt out phase should this occur.
-The aim of treatment in this phase it to restore the facial appearance prior to getting the illness with different types of surgery tailored to the individual.
-Surgical options include surgery to the eye socket, eyelids and eye muscles depending on what has been affected and what is desired by the patient.
+The damage caused during the active phase can be permanent and the main goal of treatment is to try to prevent permanent damage and offer treatment options in the burning phase if this happens.

 Does thyroid eye disease go away?